ttinoco/PFNET.py/docs/start.rst

   >>> print(np.average([bus.degree for bus in net.buses]))
   2.86

-In this example, is it assumed that the Python interpreter was started in a directory where the sample case |ieee14| is located.
+In this example, is it assumed that the Python interpreter is started in a directory where the sample case |ieee14| is located.